 Meetings usually feature guest speakers and afford ample opportunity for informal fellowship.
 Technical visits are undertaken to sectors of the mining and metallurgical industry or to research institutions.
 Colloquia and schools on relevant topics are arranged in conjunction with the Technical Program Committee operating from the SAIMM's national office.

 Branches actively support programs arranged by the Council and the other branches of the SAIMM.
-Each branch chairman serves on the Council in order to ensure open channels of communication between branches and Council members on relevant topics and developments.
+Each branch chairperson serves on the Council in order to ensure open channels of communication between branches and Council members on relevant topics and developments.
 To strengthen its links with Council, and to contribute towards an overview of the SAIMM's total sphere of activities, branches report to the SAIMM's head office on a regular basis regarding meetings, conferences, finances, membership, and future projects.

 Branch committees also liaise with related outside technical societies within their areas to promote close contact, technology transfer, and the exchange of skills.